Smartling/SmartlingHelp/_v2sections/strings.md

 ---

-The Strings API allows you to direcly upload strings to a Smartling project.
+The Strings API allows you to direcly upload strings to a Smartling project and fetch original strings or translations.